RMonica/rviz_cloud_annotation/README.md

 System requirements:

-- ROS (Kinetic, Lunar)
+- ROS (Kinetic, Lunar, Melodic)
 - Point Cloud Library (PCL) 1.7.2 or above
-- GPU graphic acceleration is recommended
+- GPU graphics acceleration is recommended

 This repository contains ROS packages for the catkin build system.
 Place them into your workspace and recompile.